Beatrice Hill-Lowe: Early life and career

 Her husband died on 17 April 1910.
-She married Lieutenant-Colonel Roland Wycliffe Thompson on 29 June 1911 in Pembrokeshire, Wales.
-They lived between Penally in Pembrokeshire and Newbridge Lodge in County Kildare, Ireland, before moving to 12 Queen's Parade in Tenby, Pembrokeshire, where Thompson died on 15 April 1940.
-During the Second World War, she worked with the British Legion women's committee and was in charge of the Tenby Rectory Depot.
+She married Lieutenant-Colonel Roland Wycliffe Thompson on 29 June 1911 in Penally, Pembrokeshire, Wales.
+They lived between Penally and Newbridge Lodge in County Kildare, Ireland, before moving to 12 Queen's Parade in Tenby, Pembrokeshire, where Thompson died on 15 April 1940.
+During the Second World War, she worked with the British Legion women's committee in charge of the Tenby Rectory Depot.
 She died at 12 Queen's Parade on 2 July 1951.

 The County Museum Dundalk featured Hill-Lowe in an exhibition in 2012.